Teen Poetry Workshops

-Advanced, individualized study is available for students who want to continue writing poetry, through both our day-long and week-long intensive workshops.
+Advanced, individualized study is available periodically for students who want to continue writing poetry, through both our day-long and week-long intensive workshops.

-- One-day workshops are offered each spring.
-Participation is free.
+- One-day workshops: Participation is free.
 All interested teens are encouraged to sign up.

-- Weeklong workshops are offered each summer.
-Participants are determined through an application process and an external judge; all interested high school students are encouraged to apply.
+- Weeklong workshops: Participants are determined through an application process and an external judge; all interested high school students are encouraged to apply.
 Financial aid is available.